-The number of shares of the Company common stock reserved for issuance under the Purchase Plan will initially be 1,000,000 shares.
+The number of shares of the Company common stock reserved for issuance under the Purchase Plan will be limited to 1,000,000 shares.
 The shares issuable under the Purchase Plan may be made available from authorized but unissued shares of common stock or from shares of common stock repurchased by the Company, including shares repurchased on the open market.